whaynes/STCW23/jekyll/_assessments/OICNW-3-2A.md

 1. Turn the power on;
 2. Initialize performance monitor;
 3. Note error messages;
-4. Switche from standby to on;
+4. Switch from standby to on;
 5. Selecte the appropriate scale;
 6. Adjust the gain control so that targets and sea return appeared;
 7. Adjust the tune control (if the unit is not self tuning);